billwear/xpub/README.md

  - jinja2
  - yaml

-Most of these are standard, except maybe `markdown` and `jinja2`, but I always list all the dependencies just in case.
+Most of these are standard.